Skip to main content

 Conclusion

 From the carrier system to the types of resins and polymer backbones available, many adhesive options are available to choose from when making laminations.
-For many end-use applications and necessary FDA compliance, Dow offers various laminating adhesives that can suit the requirements.
+For many end-use applications and necessary FDA compliance, Bostik offers various laminating adhesives that can suit the requirements.
 Working closely with an adhesive supplier on these choices is essential.
 This will allow the converter to optimize their adhesive choice based on their applications and available equipment assets.
-Click below to speak to a specialist at ChemPoint about Dow’s laminating adhesives for your project.
+Click below to speak to a specialist at ChemPoint about Bostik’s laminating adhesives for your project.

 GET A SAMPLE